allennrbc/Software-Tools-Spring-2024/README.md

 of all full-time, year-round workers (\$57,216).

-We did our own analysis of average real wages using data from FRED and a manual calculation to adjust for inflation (insert formula).
-Per our results, real wages for retailers appear to be cyclical and not trending in any specific direction."
+We did our own analysis of average real wages using data from FRED and a manual calculation to adjust for inflation

+### (insert formula).

+Per our results, real wages for retailers appear to be  DELETE cyclical and not trending in any specific direction.
+AND REPLACE

 ### insert a sentence or two more after adjusting the graph to include the ranges for the real wages and the nominal wages

-### insert Haylee's graph

 Calculating the real wage and purchasing power for each wage data point provided by FRED

+![RealWage](https://github.com/allennrbc/Software-Tools-Spring-2024/assets/95391243/489e3baa-507d-4355-9868-6c750aaec1df)

 Similarly, when determining if trends in PT are voluntary or forced, we can look at other quality of life indicators

-![RealWage](https://github.com/allennrbc/Software-Tools-Spring-2024/assets/95391243/489e3baa-507d-4355-9868-6c750aaec1df)

 ## Health Care Insurance